FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 “That, the approval of the Council be and is hereby given to the Scheme of Priority for

-Affordable Dwelling Purchase Arrangements, as circulated.”--- 12
+Affordable Dwelling Purchase Arrangements, as circulated.”
+---
+12

 5.